method5/method5/uninstall_method5.md

 	exit;
 	exit;

-Finally, when you're done uninstall, I'd like to know what went wrong and what we can do to improve things for others.
-I'd appreciate it if you could create a GitHub issue or send me an email ad hjon@ventechsolutions.com.
+Finally, when you're done uninstalling, I'd like to know what went wrong and what we can do to improve things for others.
+I'd appreciate it if you could create a GitHub issue or send me an email at jon@jonheller.org.

 Remove from Management Server